Human rights in the supply chain – Get ready for modern slavery legislation

 Were there human rights violations in your supply chain in the last 12 months?

-With an Australian Modern Slavery Act headed for draft legislation in early 2018, governments, investors, and customers increasingly expect companies to know the answer to this question, and to have a policy position and plan to address any problems.
+Australian Modern Slavery legislation means governments, investors, and customers increasingly expect companies to know the answer to this question, and to have a policy position and plan to address any problems.

 Not an issue for your company?
 According to the Global Slavery Index, more than 40 million people are subjected to modern slavery each year, mostly in countries that are Australian trading partners.
 Even at home we are not immune, with documented human rights abuses in the supply chains of several local industries.